mangotreedev/bamboosticks/README.md

 We've built in a full testing suite revolving around RSpec that gets you off the ground quickly writing tests in no time

 ## Kitchen Sink :ship:
-We generated a Kitchensink route, action and view to populate with front-end components for you and your team
+We've generated a Kitchensink route, action and view to populate with front-end components for you and your team

 ## Github Actions & Templates :raising_hand:
 Added a customized [template](https://github.com/mangotreedev/templates/blob/master/pull_request_template.md) that's automatically added when you create a pull request on github.